-Engaged people are essential to building strong communities, and that when the voices of all lowans are heard, our state becomes a better place for everyone.
+We believe that engaged people are essential to building strong communities, and that when the voices of all lowans are heard, our state becomes a better place for everyone.
 To achieve this, we are:

 - Making information about our work and the work of our partners more easily accessible.
 We streamlined the delivery of messages to the audiences we serve and as a result, we have grown our subscribers.
 By offering website visitors the chance to subscribe and by creating customized content, we are better able to deliver the information people need. - Connecting with affinity groups and service providers to amplify our messages and build a strong base of knowledgeable people around the State.
-Team members have actively participated with more than 350 different state and local organizations throughout the last fiscal year. - Engaging in critical conversations and sharing the stories of lowans; connecting the value of people and their experiences to one another
+Team members have actively participated with more than 420 different state and local organizations throughout the last fiscal year. - Engaging in critical conversations and sharing the stories of lowans; connecting the value of people and their experiences to one another

 With these overarching principles in place, the Division delivers programming, or partners with key organizations to do so.
-The following is a sample of the programming delivered in FY2021:
+The following is a sample community connections in FY2022: